pmb6tz/windows-desktop-switcher/README.md

 # windows-desktop-switcher
-An AutoHotKey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num> or other custom key combination.
+An AutoHotkey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num> or other custom key combination.
 It also provides other features, such as creation/deletion of desktops by hotkey, etc. (see Hotkeys section below).

 ## Overview
 This script creates more convenient hotkeys for switching virtual desktops in Windows 10.
 I built this to better mirror